The Next Step….Contact your Computype Sales Manager now to learn how READY Labware Services can improve efficiencies for you and your customers

 - Allowing Computype to source your labware leads to a reduction in processing times, paperwork, and inventory, which ultimately boosts efficiencies

-- Trusting Computype to mark your labware frees up personnel for more productive research activities, whilst reducing the risk for repetitive strain injuries
+- Trusting Computype to barcode your labware frees up personnel for more productive research activities, whilst reducing the risk for repetitive strain injuries

 - Barcode Sequence Management Services ensure unique identification for each sample, which saves time, effort, and costs

-- Precision marking &/or placement guarantees scannability to ensure proper communication with your automation system
+- Precision barcoding &/or placement guarantees scannability to ensure proper communication with your automation system

-- Improve delivery times & maintain proper chain-of-custody for you and your customers when utilizing our labware kitting and packing services
+- Improve delivery times & maintain proper chain-of-custody for you and your customers when utilising our labware kitting and packing services

-Sourced, marked, tared, and packed labware ready to use upon delivery via our READY Labware Service Program
+Sourced, barcoded, tared, and packed labware ready to use upon delivery via our READY Labware Service Program

-With Computype you'll receive your labware pre-marked via the best technology to suit your application needs.
-Sourced, marked, tared, and packed according to your specifications, delivered to your door or to your customer's location.
+With Computype you'll receive your labware pre-barcoded via the best technology to suit your application needs.
+Sourced, barcoded, tared, and packed according to your specifications, delivered to your door or to your customer's location.

 This convenient, modular program adds up to time saved, and more of your resources focused where they matter most: on research, development, and testing.
 READY Labware Services offer labware that’s ready when you are.